Introduction

 What should I do if I make a mistake while measuring linear feet?

-Yes, remeasure the area to ensure accuracy, and adjust your calculations accordingly to avoid costly errors.
+Remeasuring the area helps ensure accuracy, so adjust your calculations to prevent any costly mistakes.

 How do I convert linear feet to other measurement units?